 Generally speaking, anxiety is a disorder that instigates fear, worry, apprehension, and nervousness.

 These emotions further affect how we behave, and if prolonged, they can also affect us physically.
 Anxiety is unsettling, and while mild symptoms may not have serious repercussions, severe anxiety can have a major impact on our everyday lives.

 People can be in a general state of worry when they face a challenge.
 This is normal.
 It becomes a concern when the worry interferes with your sleep or daily activities.
 Anxiety occurs when your reaction is out of proportion to what is usually expected when you face a situation.

 How Does Yoga Help Alleviate Anxiety?

 Yoga allows us to breathe and move, activating the parasympathetic nervous system to relax the body and mind.
 During yoga, the body releases tension and allows the muscles to relax.
 The activation of the parasympathetic nervous system also helps release endorphins, otherwise knows as happy hormones.
 Practicing yoga asanas or Pranayama breathing can help to relieve stress and anxiety.
 Here are some easy poses that you can begin with.

 Top 10 Poses In Yoga For Anxiety And Stress Relief

 - Utthita Trikonasana

-Ustrasana gives your body a good stretch.
-It not only releases the pent-up stress but also ensures enhanced blood circulation throughout your body.
-Proper blood circulation means more oxygen, which helps to heal the mind and body thoroughly.
-This asana is an excellent means to combat anxiety.
+Ustrasana can release stress and enhance circulation throughout your body.
+Proper blood circulation means more oxygen, which helps to heal the mind and body.

 To know more about this asana, click here: Complete Guide To Ustrasana